Journeys & Experiences

 We had spread our shawl on the bank to lie down and gaze at the sky, till we froze (quite literally!)!

 As they say, ‘You never return the same as you had left’ – and it’s truer when you have such encounters with the Himalayas.
-I don’t know if it’s the air of mystery or the magic of folklore, but Chandra Taal is a place that would enchant you with its beauty and leave you drooling for more.
-There’s something insanely beautiful about this place, that would keep calling you back.
+I don’t know if it’s the air of mystery or the magic of folklore, but Chandra Taal is a place that will enchant you with its beauty and leave you drooling for more.
+There’s something insanely beautiful about this place that would keep calling you back.

 Frequently Asked Questions About Traveling to Chandra Taal